 In China Ginkgo trees of more than 100 years old are listed as second class protected plants of the state.
 Roads and buildings should give way in order to protect them well.

-to plant a Ginkgo tree on special occasions like the death of a beloved
+opportunity to plant a Ginkgo tree on special occasions like the death

 deep, well-drained soils